 To move people to stick their necks out for the common good, and to give them tools to succeed.
-We achieve that by finding and commending real heroes, by creating and delivering Giraffe workshops, books & speeches, curricula & trainings for schools, a free database of heroes around the world, OpEds, blogs, & an e-zine, Heads Up.

 By private philanthropists, foundation grants, individual donations, and earned income from products and services, which include workshops, and a kindergarten-through-high-school curriculum called The Giraffe Heroes Program.
 We also pick up a few bucks from “Giraffenalia”—T-shirts, buttons—the usual array of stuff but cool, because there are these red giraffes on everything.

 WHY ARE YOU DOING THIS?